-Absence Due to Special Circumstances or Illness: Let Ms. Greene or Mr. Mattatall know in advance if you need to be away due to special circumstances.
+Absence Due to Special Circumstances or Illness: Let Ms. Greene know in advance if you need to be away due to special circumstances.
 If the event conflicts with class examinations, verification of the reason for absence will be required.

-Academic Integrity: In order to maintain a culture of academic integrity, members of the OLS Academy community are expected to promote honesty, trust, fairness, respect and responsibility.
+Academic Integrity: In order to maintain a culture of academic integrity, members of the OLS Academy community are expected to promote honesty, trust, fairness, respect, and responsibility.

 Communication Methods: Most communications regarding PCP-127 will be done during lab sessions or class time.
 Special announcements will be posted on the OLS Academy website or sent through general email via academy@omnilifesupport.com.
-Students can email the instructors at joel.mattatall@omnilifesupport.com or chelsea.greene@omnilifesupport.com.
+Students can email the Lab Coordinator at: chelsea.greene@omnilifesupport.com.